jorgenkg/python-neural-network/docs/source/getting_started.rst

     from nimblenet.cost_functions import cross_entropy_cost
     cost_function = cross_entropy_cost

-Now that we've specified a cost function, we can use RSMprop to train our network:
+Now that we've specified a cost function, we can use RMSprop to train our network:

 .. code:: python